shreeyansh-29/ewaste-management-fe/README.md

 npm install --save-dev @wojtekmaj/enzyme-adapter-react-17 npm install --save-dev redux-mock-store
 ```
-### First we need to create a setupTests.js to setup the testing environment
+### First we need to setup the testing environment
+1. Create a setupTests.js file in src folder.
+2. Paste the below code in the file.

 ```
 import {configure} from "enzyme";